scala/scala3/docs/_docs/reference/other-new-features/targetName.md

 - If two members override, then both their erased names and their types must be the same.

 As usual, any overriding relationship in the generated code must also be present in the original code.
-So the following example would also be in error:
+So the following example would also be an error:

 ```scala
 import annotation.targetName